 Not to be outdone by their rivals in Missouri, nearly every school and team in Texas can boast of having an outsized, raucous, welcoming, knock-you-over outdoor barbecue, complete with various flavors, cooking methods and cuts of meat based on region.
 Ambitious tailgaters will boast, with good reason, about smoking a beef brisket, though because of the time required to properly cook it (usually between 12-14 hours), pork shoulder and ribs, various sausages and chicken wings are also readily available.
 Serve them all with sides of baked beans, mac ‘n’ cheese and potato salad and you’ve got yourself a feast fit for fellow Longhorns, Aggies, Cowboys or Texans.
 Become a barbecue master with your own grill.

 Are you a fan of carne or pollo asada?
 Then welcome to Southern California flavor, where close proximity to Mexico below has had a huge impact on local fare.
-Fans of the San Diego Chargers or USC Trojans, UCLA Bruins or LA Rams can expect to be greeted by the aromas of grilled steak or chicken, fresh guacamoles and salsas and delicious fish tacos.
+Fans of the LA Chargers or USC Trojans, UCLA Bruins or LA Rams can expect to be greeted by the aromas of grilled steak or chicken, fresh guacamoles and salsas and delicious fish tacos.

 No tour of tailgate food would be complete without taking a trip to the bayou in Louisiana, where fans in Baton Rouge and New Orleans are known for cooking up some of the best food in the country.
 Gumbo?
 Check.
 Shrimp Po’ Boy?
 Check.
 Red beans and rice?
 Yes, please!
 Throw in some jambalaya, a muffaletta sandwich and a fresh, sugary beignet, and you may not even care if you make it inside for the game.